 A Cotutelle is an agreement on joint supervision at the doctoral level between two cooperating institutions.
-Under a Cotutelle, the Doctoral Student receives academic training and performs research work under the joint responsibility of a Thesis Supervisor from McGill University and a Thesis Supervisor from the partner institution.
+Designed to enhance international collaborations, Cotutelles allow the Doctoral Student to receive academic training and to perform research work under the joint responsibility of a Thesis Supervisor from McGill University and a Thesis Supervisor from the partner institution.
 Both Supervisors jointly agree to perform their duties as tutor of the Doctoral Student.
 Doctoral Students registered in a Cotutelle are required to satisfy the academic requirements of the Ph.D. program at each partner institution and to comply with both institutions’ academic regulations.

 Details related to registration, supervision, thesis examination, and the oral defence are covered in a Cotutelle (Joint Thesis Supervision) Agreement.
 Students are expected to spend roughly half their time at each institution and remain registered at both institutions for the duration of their degree.
 Students pay registration and tuition fees according to a pre-established mobility schedule, and only to the institution where they are physically at during any given semester.
 Cotutelle students are awarded a single PhD degree but two diplomas, one from each institution, indicating the collaboration with the partner institution.